 The holiday season is officially over.
-The christmas trees have been tossed away and champagne flutes tucked neatly on the shelves.
-What is left are the memories of celebration and vacations that have settled cozily around our waist and hips.
+The Christmas trees are tossed away, and champagne flutes tucked neatly into cubbies.
+What are left are the memories of joyful celebration and vacations that have settled cozily around our waist and hips.
 I love food.
-I love cooking, discovering new restaurants and sipping cappuccino with a croissant in street cafes.
-I love exquisite cocktails in dark lit hotel lobbies or porches of exotic cabanas.
-I love eating and drinking calories and I love to stay thin.
-Though I greatly admire Kate Moss for saying “Nothing tastes as good as skinny feels,” I greatly disagree.
+I love cooking, discovering new restaurants and munching on croissants and cappuccino in street cafes.
+I love exquisite cocktails in dark lit hotel lobbies or verandas of exotic cabanas.
+I love eating and drinking calories, yet I want to stay thin.
+Though I admire Kate Moss for saying “Nothing tastes as good as skinny feels,” I disagree.
 It DOES taste good!

 What a girl to do?

-I personally believe there are no quick fixes and am strongly anti-diet.
-I believe in gradual changes and adjustments to your lifestyle if vacation or other lack of judgement has thrown you off track in your healthy eating habits.
+I believe there are no quick fixes and am strongly anti-diet.
+What works are the gradual changes and adjustments to your lifestyle if vacation or other lack of judgment has thrown you off track in your healthy eating routine.
 When I feel that I have been overindulging and can no longer control my cravings or portions, I turn to a detox.
 Before you shout “Hypocrisy!
-Detox is a diet!”, hear me out.
-I believe that detox is not a diet but a gentle reboot for your body, a chance for your digestive system to rest and rid itself of toxins accumulated from environment or any processed foods and beverages consumed.
+Detox is a diet!” please hear me out.
+I believe that detox is not as much a diet as a soft reboot for your body, a chance for your digestive system to rest and rid itself of toxins accumulated from the environment or any processed foods and beverages consumed.
 Detox’s aim is not specifically to make you lose weight but to remind you that you have to be in control of what you eat (choose clean, natural, organic) and how you eat it (skip sugary dressings, fried, greasy).
 I no longer believe in juicing – I tried it on various occasions and concluded that there is a high chance I will develop gastritis and, overall, it is unsustainable and leaves you feeling starved and light-headed.
-There is a great article by SLATE on our status-symbol obsession with juice cleanses and how nutritionists are seriously questioning their benefits.
+SLATE makes a good point about our status-symbol obsession with juice cleanses and how nutritionists are seriously questioning their benefits.

 What I found works for me is a lifestyle change that combines healthy smoothies in the morning with leaner highly nutritious meals for lunch and dinner.
 You remove the products that are heavy on the body like processed food, alcohol, heavy meats and sweets, and try to eat as clean as possible by getting an added boost of fiber and vitamins to aid digestion.
-I was a great fan of Ejuva Cleanse that was recommended to me by my NYC ob/gyn, Dr. Eden Fromberg, who had nutritional and holistic medicine training.
+In the past, I was a fan of Ejuva Cleanse recommended to me by my NYC ob-gyn, Dr. Eden Fromberg, who had nutritional and holistic medicine training.
 She was a gem and I greatly miss her advice now that I live in California!
-Ejuva is a great cleanse and I highly recommend it – I have done it occasionally over the years and simply got a bit bored with it, though I still find it highly effective.
-So here is my daily routine when I want to drop a few pounds or simply reboot my lifestyle to a healthier state.
+Ejuva is a great cleanse that I find highly effective in curving down appetite and nourishing the intestinal system.
+Without further ado, here is my daily routine when I want to drop a few pounds and upgrade my lifestyle to a healthier state.

 I start every morning with a green smoothie.
-I am not a big fan of salads and vegetable sides so I find that having a green-heavy smoothie in the morning allows me to introduce vital nutrients early on in the day and not fret too much about adding greens later on.
-Since a smoothie can feel too light to get you through the first part of the day, I add protein via greek yogurt, raw peanut butter and almond milk to keep my energy up till lunch.
+I am not a big fan of salads and vegetable sides, so I find having a vitamin-heavy smoothie in the morning allows me to introduce vital nutrients early on in the day and not fret too much about adding greens later on.
+Since a smoothie can feel too light to get you through the first part of the day, I add protein via greek yogurt, raw peanut butter, and almond milk to keep my energy up till lunch.
 My favorite green smoothie recipe is the following:

 - 2 cups kale